skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Kids]

 ##Ancestry Library Edition
-Search billions of genealogy documents&#8212;including census, military, immigration, and birth and death records&#8212;in this, the library version of Ancestry.com.
+Search billions of genealogy documents&#8212;including census, military, immigration, and birth and death records&#8212;in the library version of Ancestry.com.
 [Genealogy]
 [Available in-library only]

 ##Atomic Training
 Watch short video tutorials on popular software applications including Microsoft, Adobe, Apple, and Google products.
-[Tutoring & training]
+[Technology training]

 ##Auto Repair Reference Center
 Step-by-step repair procedures, diagnostics, and diagrams for domestic and imported cars from 1954 to today.
 New technical service bulletins and updates are added regularly.